-In July, the Knight Campus earned the Jury Award from the Architizer A+ awards in the Architecture + Sustainability category.
+The Knight Campus also earned the Jury Award from the Architizer A+ awards in the Architecture + Sustainability category.

 The UO celebrated the grand opening of the first building of the Knight Campus, a 170,000 square-foot, best-in-class facility, in December.
 Ennead Architects in New York and Bora Architects in Portland served as the lead architects for the first building, with Hoffman Construction as the general contractor.